 The HEO Officiating Program meets these objectives to promote safe, fair and fun hockey at all age and skill levels.
 The HEO Officiating Program operates several development programs, such as our certification clinics, a supervision program, a mentorship program, and other special events in order to meet these goals.

 Ultimately, all levels of amateur hockey in Eastern Ontario fall under the jurisdiction of HEO, the local branch of Hockey Canada.
-HEO then delegates most of the responsibility for minor hockey programs to the Ottawa District Minor Hockey Association (ODMHA).
-HEO and ODMHA have separate officiating programs, but work together to provide development opportunities for officials at all levels.
+HEO then delegates most of the responsibility for minor hockey programs to the Ottawa District Minor Hockey Association (HEO Minor).
+HEO and HEO Minor have separate officiating programs, but work together to provide development opportunities for officials at all levels.

 The HEO Officiating Program falls under the responsibility of the Branch elected Referee-In-Chief (VP of Rules and Officials) and is responsible for officiating at the following levels: